dbbs-lab/glia/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 [![Documentation Status](https://readthedocs.org/projects/nrn-glia/badge/?version=latest)](https://nrn-glia.readthedocs.io/en/latest/?badge=latest)

-# Glia: NEURON package manager
+# Glia: NMODL asset manager

-Glia is an asset manager for NEURON.
-It collects mod files from different pip packages and compiles them into a central library that is automatically loaded into NEURON.
-This removes the need for compiling folder after folder with cluttered, duplicated mod files and allows you to focus on using these mechanisms across multiple models.
+Glia is an NMODL asset manager for Arbor and NEURON.
+It collects mod files from different pip packages and compiles them into a central library that is automatically loaded into NEURON, or catalogues for Arbor.
+This removes the need for manual compiling and allows you to focus on using these mechanisms across multiple models.

+Changes in either the NMODL source code, or the simulator (e.g. when updating to a new version, or rebuilding from source) result in automatic recompilation of your mechanisms in the background.

-Packaging your mod files as a Glia package allows you to distribute them as dependencies of your Python models and delegates the installation, distribution, versioning and archiving of your assets to Python's packet manager pip.
+Packaging your mod files allows you to distribute them as dependencies of your Python models and delegates the installation, distribution, versioning and archiving of your assets to Python's packet manager pip.